SonarSource/sonarlint-intellij/README.md

 or the **Gradle** toolbar in IntelliJ, under `Tasks/intellij`.
 The instance files are stored under `build/idea-sandbox`.

+To run against a specific version of IntelliJ, the `runIdeDirectory` property can be used as such:

+    ./gradlew :runIde -PrunIdeDirectory=<IDE_PATH>

 Keep in mind that the `clean` task will wipe out the content of `build/idea-sandbox`, so you will need to repeat some setup steps for that instance, such as configuring the JDK.